esign/laravel-sentry-throttling/README.md

 }
 ```

+Whilst we recommend implementing the `ThrottlesSentryReports` interface on your exception handler, you can implement it on any class you like.

 ### Binding the interface

 You must bind your implementation of `ThrottlesSentryReports` in the Laravel container so the package can resolve it.
 This is typically done in a service provider, such as `App\Providers\AppServiceProvider`: